Planning to visit Paris in the fall? This guide will show you all the unique things to do, plus the practical tips for an amazing trip!

 Trench coat/Leather jacket: Since Paris in fall comes with chilly temperatures, you’ll need to carry either this trench coat or this Leather jacket to keep warm while walking the streets and once again, feel as fashionable as Parisians are.

-Scarf: Parisians love scarves and you should take one like this if you want to keep yourself warm while remaining fashionable.
+Scarf: Parisians love scarves, so you should take one like this if you want to keep yourself warm while remaining fashionable.

 Woolen socks: I love these woolen socks as they not only keep your feet warm but also dry.

-Comfortable Walking shoes: To be able to walk on the Parisian streets with ease, as the weather can be a little flippant during this time of the year, you’ll need to carry comfortable walking shoes.
-These boots will look super cool in your fall photos but you can opt for sneakers as well.
+Comfortable Walking shoes: To be able to walk on the Parisian streets with ease, as the weather can be a little fickle during this time of the year, you’ll need to carry comfortable walking shoes.
+These boots will look super cool in your fall photos, but you can opt for sneakers.

 Windproof Travel Umbrella: Make sure you’re prepared in case of rain and avoid getting drenched by taking this windproof travel umbrella.